 One of my favorite salon treatments you can do at home is a manicure.
 It’s so easy to look after your hands and nails and to show them some special care.
 You might not have the skills of a professional nail technician, but you can still get soft hands and beautiful nails.
 Start by achieving smooth skin on your hands and around your nail beds.
 Before moisturizing your hands with your favorite cream, exfoliate them first.
 Then moisturize and push back your cuticles to prepare your nails.
 File them into shape too, before you apply polish.

-You can stick with simple blocks of color, but if you want something fancier, there are lots of easy designs you can try.
-Don’t forget to apply a base coat to keep your nails hydrated and healthy, and then seal in the color with a clear top coat.
+You can stick with simple blocks of colour, but if you want something fancier, there are lots of easy designs you can try.
+Don’t forget to apply a base coat to keep your nails hydrated and healthy, and then seal in the colour with a clear top coat.
 The key to an excellent manicure is to be patient and let each layer dry.
 And then you can do the same thing again when you give yourself a pedicure.

 The idea of a chemical peel at home might sound a bit frightening.
 The word “chemical” can sound scary when you’re not a chemist or a beautician, and you feel like you don’t know what you’re doing.
 But everything is made from chemicals, and anyone can use a chemical peel at home.
 The key thing to remember is always to read the instructions.
 Many peels are made for you to dilute before you apply them, so don’t make the mistake of using it directly if that’s not what you’re meant to do.
 A chemical peel will help your skin to recover from several problems and blemishes.
 However, be careful when you select your product, as you need a strength that’s suitable for your skin.